rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ![screenshot](img/SnapManagerLite1.png)

 One annoying feature of snaps is that they install as `Loop` devices.
-This means that when you run `lsblk` from the terminal to view your disks you seen a lot of `loop` entries.
-To avoid this, use this instead:
+This means that when you run `lsblk` from the terminal to view your disks you see a lot of `loop` entries.
+To avoid this, add the -e7 flag:

 ```bash
 lsblk -e7
 ```

-You could create an alias in the `.bahsrc` or `.zshrc` file using:
+You can add an alias in the `.bahsrc` or `.zshrc` file using:

 ```bash
 alias lsblk='lsblk -e7'